 O’Hara’s Battery is located at the highest point of the Rock of Gibraltar.
 It was constructed in 1890, used during WWII and last fired in 1976, during training exercises.

-There are also a few more attractions included in the price (like City Under Siege Exhibition, Military Heritage Center, or Jew’s Gate and Jew’s Gate Cemetery) but those listed above are the most popular.
+There are also a few more attractions included in the price (like the City Under Siege Exhibition, Military Heritage Center, or Jew’s Gate and Jew’s Gate Cemetery) but those listed above are the most popular.

 Trafalgar Cemetery